chattsayan/NodeJS/Season3/S3E1_launching_AWS_instance_and_deploying_Frontend/steps.md

 - enable port 80 on your instance
 - search for Security tab > security groups > click on it
 - edit Inbound rules to allow access to port 80 > click on it
-- click on add rule > set port range 80 > click on searcg 0.0.0.0/0
+- click on add rule > set port range 80 > click on search 0.0.0.0/0